Skip to main content

 The pituitary gland’s responsiveness to continuous stimulation is another critical long-term consideration.
 The body’s feedback loops are designed to prevent overstimulation.
 With prolonged, continuous exposure to GHRH analogs or GHRPs, there is a theoretical risk of pituitary desensitization, where the somatotrophs become less responsive to the stimulating signals.

-Research indicates that GHRH and GHRPs act through distinct receptor sites on pituitary cells.
+Research indicates that GHRH and GHRPs act on pituitary cells.
 While continuous GHRH infusion can lead to desensitization of GHRH receptors, the pituitary’s response to GHRPs may persist, suggesting separate signaling pathways.
 However, some studies, particularly with MK-677 in animal models, have shown that prolonged administration can lead to an abolished GH response and an increase in hypothalamic somatostatin, indicating a form of desensitization or compensatory inhibition.

 This phenomenon underscores the importance of cyclical administration or careful dosing strategies to preserve pituitary sensitivity and avoid potential downregulation of the natural GH axis.
 The goal is to encourage the system, not exhaust it.